 - change in mood or depressive symptoms

-- change in smell or loss of smell may happen with Lamisil (terbinafine) .
-This may improve after stopping Lamisil (terbinafine) , but may last for a long time or may become permanent.
+- change in smell or loss of smell may happen with Lamisil Tablets.
+This may improve after you stop taking Lamisil Tablets, but may last for a long time or may become permanent.

 - feel sad or worthless